 There is no additional charge for the Smartcard or the card reader, this is a membership service which provides evidence of your entitlement to practice.

 Every individual will need to sign a contract when they collect their card.
 This is a standard contract, and will be identical for everyone.
 An example is available here.
 The covering page gives a summary of some of the key terms.
 The contract is between the Certification Authority, The Registration Authority and yourself.
-You will be sent a copy in advance.
 A member of the Law Society of Scotland team will sign this at the event on behalf of the Society, as Registration Authority, and as an agent acting for the Certification Authority.

 If you do not sign the contract, we cannot issue you a Smartcard.
 This means you will have no physical Law Society of Scotland identification, as the Society has ceased to issue the old style ID cards.

 Lockton have issued a statement explaining the Smartcard's implications on Master Policy cover.
 Read the statement.